Classification of Hoyle State Decay Branches in Active Target Time Projection Chamber using Neural Network: Numerical Study

 \subsection{Track Reconstruction}

-The geometry of the SAT-TPC, following the schematic design which is depicted in figure \ref{ED}, has been modeled in Geant4 \cite{Ago2003}.
-The uniform drift field of 500 V/cm in the active region of the TPC along the z axis has been considered for this work.
+The geometry of the SAT-TPC, depicted in figure \ref{ED}, has been modeled in Geant4 \cite{Ago2003}.
+The uniform drift field of 500 V/cm in the active region of the TPC along the Z-axis has been considered for this work.

-The primary ionization in the active gas volume, caused by the scattering and decay products which are ejected with respective energy along their trajectories within the active gaseous volume of the SAT-TPC, has been simulated with Geant4.
-To incorporate the low-energy electromagnetic processes, the physics lists Penelope, Livermore, and Photo Absorption and Ionization (PAI) in Geant4, have been taken into account.
-Only those events with their product tracks, lying on the beam plane axis in the active volume of the SAT-TPC, have been taken into account to simplify the calculation.
+The primary ionization in the active gas volume, caused by the scattering and decay products which are ejected with their respective energies along their trajectories within the active gaseous volume of the SAT-TPC, has been simulated with Geant4.
+To incorporate the low-energy electromagnetic processes, the physics lists Penelope, Livermore, and Photo Absorption and Ionization (PAI) in Geant4 have been taken into account.
+Only those events with their product tracks, lying on the beam plane (XY) in the active volume of the SAT-TPC, have been taken into account to simplify the calculation.
 For each case of elastic scattering and Hoyle state decay branches,1000 such events have been considered (i.e. 5000 in total).
-The correlated primary tracks of all the cases of the nuclear events, as obtained from Geant4, have been collectively illustrated in figure \ref{events} for 100 events.
+The correlated primary tracks of all the cases of the nuclear events, as obtained from Geant4, have been collectively illustrated in figure \ref{events} for 100 events in total with 20 for each case.